 5 Ways to Find Your Most Luxurious Mattress

 So what is a luxury mattress, and what makes it higher quality?
-Learn how to identify the best luxury mattresses so you don’t have to assume that a high price means a high end mattress, you can check for yourself.
+Learn how to identify the most luxurious mattress so you don’t have to assume that a high price means a high end mattress - you can check for yourself.

 Traditional mattresses are made out of open coil springs.
-These are seen to be a cheaper alternative to the others, which is why you might find that many high end mattress brands don’t even stock them.
+These are seen to be a cheaper alternative to the others, which is why you might find that many high quality luxury mattress brands don’t even stock them.

 Luxury mattress brands tend to opt instead for pocket sprung mattresses.
 Springs within this type of mattress move independently to support your body’s natural position and to prevent you and your partner from disturbing each other with your movements.
-They are also designed to last a long time.
+These high end luxury mattresses are also designed to last a long time.
 As a rule of thumb, you will find that the more springs there are in a pocket sprung mattress, the more supportive and comfortable it is.

 Memory foam mattresses can be expensive.
 They are said to be good for those who suffer from chronic pain conditions, but the nature of the synthetic materials used mean that if you tend to be a warm sleeper, your overheating problems may be exacerbated by memory foam.